 he held in the greatest abhorrence Platorius Nepos, whom he had formerly so loved that, once, when he went to see him while ill and was refused admission, he nevertheless let him go unpunished.
 HA Hadr.
 23.4

 Birley suggests that Nepos may have remained in Thrace during his consulship and moved directly from there to his next province, Germania Inferior.
-After his appointment as suffect consul, Nepos was to be appointed as provincial governor, based at Colonia Agrippinensis (modern-day Cologne).
+After he was appointed suffect consul, Nepos was to be appointed as provincial governor, based at Colonia Agrippinensis (modern-day Cologne).
 While there, he may have had to receive Hadrian on his tour of the inspection of the Germanic limes in AD 121-2.

 Platorius Nepos was to replace Quintus Pompeius Falco as legate of Britannia, leaving Germania Inferior with the emperor around July 122.
-Nepos is reported as the builder of Hadrian’s Wall by the HA and the several inscriptions found in Britain that name him (see here) attest this.
-His presence in Britannia in 122 is also securely dated by a military diploma dated to 17 July 122 (CIL XVI 69).
-The diploma was for a veteran of the army in Britain discharged by Pompeius Falco who had received a certificate of privileges with that date (XVI Kalendas Augustas).
+Nepos is reported as the builder of Hadrian’s Wall by the HA, and the several inscriptions found in Britain that name him (see here) attest to this.
+His presence in Britannia in 122 is also securely dated by a military diploma dated 17 July 122 (CIL XVI 69).
+The diploma was for a veteran of the army in Britain discharged by Pompeius Falco, who had received a certificate of privileges on that date (XVI Kalendas Augustas).

 Nepos was to seek no further office after his time in Britain.
 Bricks bearing his name and dated AD 123 and AD 134 show that he owned a brick workshop near Rome that supplied the materials needed for the construction activities of Hadrian and his successor.
 The HA twice reports that Nepos fell out of favour with Hadrian and was then regarded as his enemy.
 It is not known how long Nepos lived.